hyndex/DC-PLC-Madhurjya/Notes.md

 - Pipeline up to SECC READY is good.
 - HLC remains pending on EV behavior.
 Ensure DC cable (Combo‑2) is used and EV is in DC charging mode; confirm any OEM “start charging” UI.

 ---

+## 7.1) Why BMS SoC sometimes shows 0/None; what we changed

+Observation:
+- In early runs (ending at ChargeParameterDiscovery), structured logs showed `bms` with `present_soc: null` and `target_voltage/current: 0.0`.
+This is expected before PreCharge/CurrentDemand (no SoC yet), but it confused ops as “SoC=0”.

+Action:
+- Gate `bms` emission until meaningful (SoC present or non-zero targets).
+For early phases, omit the `bms` key entirely instead of logging placeholders.
+- Add helper to extract the last valid BMS snapshot:
+  `python3 scripts/print_bms_snapshot.py /tmp/evse_e2e.jsonl`.

+Bench option:
+- If you need the EV to continue without real DC hardware, export `EVSE_SIM_SUPPLY=1` so `EVSEPresentVoltage/Current` mirror setpoints.

+Result:
+- Logs are clearer; no misleading zeros before the EV shares DC data.

+---

+## 7.2) EV closed TCP immediately; stack trace removed

+Observation:
+- When the EV closed the TCP socket immediately after a CL frame, the log showed `IncompleteReadError: 0 bytes read on a total of 8 expected bytes` with a traceback.

+Action:
+- Treat `asyncio.IncompleteReadError` as a graceful peer close when no partial bytes were read; report "TCP peer closed connection" and emit session metrics.

+Change:
+- `src/iso15118/iso15118/shared/comm_session.py:722` exception handling widened
+  and reason generation improved.

+---